To share and not share a singlet: control qubit and nonclassicality in teleportation: Conclusion

+We compared the average fidelity of the output state to the initial target state with the average fidelity of a random guess and with the maximum average fidelity attainable using classical communication.
+We see that Protocol 2 always gives a fidelity that is greater than a random guess, whereas in Protocol 1, there are situations where the fidelity can be lower than the fidelity corresponding to the random guess.
+This is intuitively satisfactory, since in Protocol 2 we have used classical communication when entanglement is absent.

-An obvious question arises here: which path is better?
+An obvious question arises here: can there be any quantum advantage due to the quantum coherence in the control qubit?
 We see for both protocols, the answer depends only on the phase of the superposition and not on the probability amplitudes.
-We examine if there exists any relation between the advantage of the second path over the first path and quantum coherence in the switch's initial state.
-The connection between the quantum coherence and the difference between the fidelities depends on the range of the parameters defining the superposition of $\ket{\text{on}}$ and $\ket{\text{off}}$ states of the quantum switch.
-For example, for a particular range, the difference is a monotonically increasing function of the quantum coherence.
+We examine if there exists any relation between the amount of quantum advantage and quantum coherence in the control qubit's initial state.
+The connection between the quantum coherence and the difference between the fidelities corresponding to using superposed state of the control qubit and classical mixture depends on the range of the parameters defining the superposition of $\ket{\text{on}}$ and $\ket{\text{off}}$ states of the control qubit.
+In particular, for a particular range, the difference is a monotonically increasing function of the quantum coherence.

+A fundamental question in quantum information theory is whether nonclassicality can be detected in the output state of a physical process.
+This question can be naturally generalized in the following way: if we consider the superposed situation of two events, of which one is classical and the other nonclassical, then to what extend is the output nonclassical?
+We have tried to address this in the context of quantum teleportation.
+Within this study, we have explored a hitherto unexplored role of superposition in quantum teleportation.

+Considering such a superposition, we show that there is a quantum advantage in the sense that if a classical mixture had been considered, the corresponding fidelity of the received state to the target state would be less than that which can be achieved by superposing the events.
+Though we do not know any practical scenario where this kind of situation may arise where a control qubit can dictate if the sender and the receiver performing the teleportation protocol are allowed to use the singlet or not, we hope that if somehow, in the future, such a superposition can be created in physical systems, that can provide an advantage over taking a classical mixture.
+We hope experiments in this direction will make the subject more transparent.